All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Henry Meds

 If price is your primary reason for leaving MEDVi, Henry Meds deserves a look.
-At $149/month for compounded semaglutide with no separate consult fees, it is one of the most affordable physician-supervised GLP-1 programs available.
-The tradeoff is a more streamlined (some would say basic) clinical experience.
+At $149/month for compounded semaglutide with no separate consult fees, it's one of the most affordable physician-supervised GLP-1 programs available.
+The tradeoff is a more simplified (some would say basic) clinical experience.

 Pros: